 This I liked as you could still see the lines, and the color was darker.

 Obviously you need to do the same steps on the two sides of the box.
-And, as you can see, I didn’t worry about drawing the same number of lines on each side of the box.
+I didn’t worry about matching the lines up when I worked on different sides of the book.
+In fact, I didn’t even worry or try to draw in the same number of lines on each side of the box.

 STEP 8 – VELVET LINING